Kamal Ban National Park: History

 In January 2022, the provincial administration established Kamal Ban National Park as a national park, as part of its efforts to maintain and protect species and their respective habitats in a variety of ecosystems.
 This park is situated inside the Kaghan Forest Division and encompasses a total area of 5,456 acres.

+Controversies

+The National Park is currently under the threat of a proposed de-notification.
+The Secretary to the Government of Khyber Pakhtunkhwa has submitted a summary to the Chief Minister advocating for the de-notification of the national park.
+However, this move has faced opposition from various stakeholders, who are concerned about its potentially adverse effects on the environment and wildlife.